aws-actions/amazon-ecs-deploy-task-definition/README.md

         wait-for-service-stability: true
 ```

-Note, the action can also be passed a `task-definition` generated dynamically via [the `aws/amazon-ecs-render-task-definition-for-github-actions` action](https://github.com/aws/amazon-ecs-render-task-definition-for-github-actions).
+The action can be passed a `task-definition` generated dynamically via [the `aws/amazon-ecs-render-task-definition-for-github-actions` action](https://github.com/aws/amazon-ecs-render-task-definition-for-github-actions).

 ## Credentials and Region